acpatru/TestCases/README.md

 ---------------------

 **Title:**
-Test login with correct credentials.
+Test login with correct credentials

 **Description:**
 Test the login by using correct credentials.